-40 Years Ago: The Band’s ‘Last Waltz’ Almost Didn’t Happen
+Why the Band’s ‘Last Waltz’ Thanksgiving Farewell Almost Didn’t Happen

 Bob Dylan almost didn't go on, while drummer and singer Levon Helm made his enduring dissatisfaction with the whole production abundantly clear in his 1993 memoir This Wheel’s on Fire.
-Yet, those two ended up providing the all-star The Last Waltz with its heart and soul – something that translates just as well on the triple album, which followed in 1978.
+Yet, those two ended up providing the all-star The Last Waltz with its heart and soul – something that translates just as well on the triple album.

 Helm's voice is the concert's conscience (by turns bawdy, guttural and sincere), while his playing is its life blood.
 Despite his misgivings, nobody sounds more in the moment, more viscerally involved – likely because, as Band producer John Simon later revealed, Helm's was the only performance unaltered by post-production overdubs.